"Harmless" Spending that Creates Entitled Kids

 You are left with the difficult job of setting limits with your children.
 When you refuse to let your 10-year-old purchase an “M” rated video game or refuse to buy the sugared cereal with the toy, you are likely to be met with protesting and arguing.

-- "It’s not fair!" ~~> "Probably not."
+Child: "It's not fair!"

-- "Everyone else gets to." ~~> "Probably so."
+Child: "Everyone else gets to."

-- "You never let me buy anything!" ~~> "I hear you’re disappointed and angry."
+Child: "You never let me buy anything!"

-- "Why can’t I buy it?" ~~> "What was my answer?"
+Child: "Why can't I buy it?"

-- "You don’t trust me." ~~> "I can see how you might feel that way."
+Parent: "I can see how you might feel that way."

-- "You’re so mean!" ~~> "Hmmm …"
+Child: "You're so mean!"

 Helping Your Kids Understand Advertising

+Given the sophisticated advertising campaigns aimed at your children, they need practice teasing out the hype from reality.
 You play a critical role in helping your children understand how advertisers try to influence their spending.
-You can also help them learn that begging isn’t the way to get what they want!
+You can also help them learn that begging isn't the way to get what they want!